 (3) Will the electronic version of electronically filed documents be the official record of such documents?

-(a) Electronic version is the official record;
+(a) The electronic version is the official record;

 (c) Written transcripts should continue to be required of electronically recorded proceedings in open court.